qwutony/PythonProject/network-security-plan/3-security-risk-and-risk-management.md

 5. Ensure all the security procedures are applied to each new device that enters the household.

 **Provide evidence you have received feedback from a industry expert on your risk management plan, and how you have modified your approach based on feedback (notes on feedback or written feedback from industry expert in addition to 100 - 200 words on your response to this feedback.**

+There are several adjustments that were made to the risk management plan based off the feedback.
+The most important adjustments have `Edit:` to show that they have been modified.
+The approach is to be more concise with explaining security policies, especially regarding the timeliness of the policies.